geoffsdesk/adversarial_llm_testing/PROJECT_PLAN.md

 ### Phase 9: PyRIT Feature Parity & Enterprise Features (Priority: High)
 **Goal**: Achieve feature parity with [PyRIT](https://github.com/Azure/PyRIT) and add enterprise-grade features to match or exceed PyRIT's capabilities.

-**Context**: PyRIT is a mature, enterprise-grade framework with 3.1k+ stars, comprehensive features, and extensive documentation.
-This phase addresses feature gaps and enterprise requirements.
+**Context**: PyRIT (Python Risk Identification Tool by Microsoft Azure) is a mature, enterprise-grade framework with 3.1k+ stars, comprehensive features, and extensive documentation.
+This phase addresses feature gaps and enterprise requirements, with implementations optimized for Google Cloud Platform (GCP) and GKE.

 #### Comparison with PyRIT: